philipp-r/bugtracker/API.md

     	"mode" => "default", // XMODE default
     	"key" => "cfcd208495d565ef66e7dff9f98764da", // md5 hash
     	"projects" => "ALL_PROJECTS", // comma seperated list of projects or "ALL_PROJECTS"
-    	"permissions" => "ALL_PERMISSIONS", // comma seperated list of permissions or "ALL_PERMISSIONS"
+    	"permissions" => "ALL_PERMISSIONS", // single permission or "ALL_PERMISSIONS"
     ),

 ```